 Call centers can be great places to work, but they certainly aren’t for the faint of heart.
 On top of being a fast-paced environment, agents know that their performance activity is monitored throughout the day.
 Add in a few irate customer interactions, and it quickly becomes clear why burnout is one of the most common challenges for call centers.

 SOLUTION: There are a few ways to stop burnout in its tracks.
 The first is to equip your contact center with technology that takes some pressure off your team.
-Tools like Voice Call-Backs and Conversation Scheduling help to smooth out call spikes and prevent long lineups in your queues, so agents feel less pressured to rush through calls.
+Tools like Voice Call-Backs and Conversation Scheduling help to smooth out call spikes and prevent long lineups in your queues, so agents feel less pressure to rush through calls.

 Second, book bi-weekly or monthly one-on-one meetings with your agents and encourage them to discuss any recent high-pressure interactions they’ve handled.
 Regular check-ins will help them to feel supported and give you the chance to work on conflict resolution together.